Autism-friendly: Autism rights movement

-There is some effort in the autism community on raising awareness among society, but the very nature of autism can make self-promotion difficult for autistic people.

 The autism rights movement encourages autistic people to "embrace their neurodiversity" and encourages society to accept autistics as they are.
 The movement advocates giving children more tools to cope with the non-autistic world instead of trying to change them into neurotypicals, and says society should learn to tolerate harmless behaviours such as tics and stims like hand-flapping or humming.
 Autism rights activists say that "tics, like repetitive rocking and violent outbursts" can be managed if others make an effort to understand autistic people, while other autistic traits, "like difficulty with eye contact, with grasping humor or with breaking from routines", would not require corrective efforts if others were more tolerant.

-Many people disagree with the aims of the autism rights movement, saying that the movement overstates the gifts associated with autism and may thereby jeopardize funding for research and treatment.
-Additionally, many parents of autistic children say that the notion of "positive living with autism" has little relevance to them and that autism rights are for "the high-functioning autistics and Aspies who make up the bulk of the movement".
-Many also say that behavioral therapies provide help in caring for children who are sometimes aggressive and that autism exacts a toll on the entire family.

 Autistic pride

 Autistic pride refers to pride in autism and shifting views of autism from "disease" to "difference".
 Autistic pride emphasizes the innate potential in all human phenotypic expressions and celebrates the diversity various neurological types express.

 Autistic pride asserts that autistic people are not sick; rather, they have a unique set of characteristics that provide them many rewards and challenges, not unlike their non-autistic peers.